Trump wants to end requiring U.S. religious welfare groups to tell clients of options

 Supporters say it ensures women understand the availability of safe and legal abortions in their areas.
 Some Christian-affiliated pregnancy centers opposed to abortion say that supplying information about abortion providers compromises their beliefs.

-The Trump administration argues that the requirement puts an undue burden on groups linked to churches and treats them unfairly, presuming that because of their religious affiliation they will provide ideologically driven care or lie to clients.
+The Trump administration argues that the requirement puts an undue burden on groups linked to churches and treats them unfairly, presuming that because of their religious affiliation they will provide inferior, ideologically-driven care or lie to clients.
 It says there is no similar requirement for secular organizations.

-To end the requirement, the administration is pursuing rule changes at nine government agencies that carry out policy on health, labor, education, food, housing, justice, homeland security, veterans and international aid.
+To end the requirement, the administration is pursuing a rule changes for the government’s health and labor agencies.

 With national headlines on Thursday focused on Trump’s impeachment trial, the White House dedicated the day to actions it said would protect religious freedom, capped by an afternoon event on prayer in public schools.